Knife Shapes and Use

 Inspired by antique cleavers, ours are tough and heavy to get you through any serious butcher job, and are primarily intended for segmenting larger cuts of meat.

-Our steak knives come in five distinct shapes and a variety of handle materials.
+Our steak knives come in three distinct shapes and handle materials.
 All are made to last with premium stain-resistant steel, feature a convex edge for longer edge retention cutting on harder surfaces like ceramic dinnerware, and are non-serrated for a cleaner cut that doesn’t tear at your meat.
+Each set of our handmade steak knives comes in a custom walnut box with a strong magnetic closure.